-Since our beginning, we've reviewed countless data scientist resumes, and have made a concerted effort to distill what works and what doesn't about each of them.
+We’ve reviewed countless data scientist resumes and have made a concerted effort to distill what works and what doesn’t about each of them.

-The nine data scientist resume samples below and our data scientist cover letter templates can help you build a great job application in 2023, no matter your career stage.
+Our number one tip to create an effective data science resume is to quantify your impact on the business!
+These 20 data scientist resume samples below and our data scientist cover letter templates can help you build a great job application in 2024, no matter your career stage.

 Whether you're looking for your first job as an entry-level data scientist or are a veteran with 10+ years of expertise, you'll find plenty of tools to build your perfect resume, like our new Word resume examples or free Google Docs resume templates.